Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part 5/README.md

 copy in the css and js from the libs directory to the approrpiate places

+display data however you want, solutin usies a table you can just output it anyway you like, thenif time go back and style more

 CSS etc etc okay if yoru stylig does not match complete th exercises for content completion, then you can refer to the solution if you like